‘A scary genius’: Visionary coach Jimmy Lake is a critical reason UW’s defense reloads every year

 Yet, they always seem to do it.
 And the common denominator is Lake.

-“I wish we could re-sign these guys to long term contracts, but their eligibility is up or they leave early because they’re so talented,” Lake said.
+“I wish we could re-sign these guys to long-term contracts, but their eligibility is up or they leave early because they’re so talented,” Lake said.
 “But we’ve done this before. … Here we go again.
 There are a lot of new players that are in those key positions.”

 Gone to the pros are Murphy and Rapp, along with linebacker and Pac-12 Defensive Player of the Year Ben Burr-Kirven, defensive tackle Greg Gaines and defensive back Jordan Miller.
 Graduated are safety JoJo McIntosh, linebacker Tevis Bartlett and defensive linemen Shane Bowman and Jaylen Johnson.